My Approach

 Life in Bolton

 My wife and I have lived in Bolton, Massachusetts for 21 years - long enough to have watched our two kids (now 9 and 14) spend their formative years in the same neighborhood we moved into when we were just figuring things out.
-Our boxer, also 9 and equal parts stubborn and loving, rounds out the household.
+Our two boxers round out the household - Chuck, nine and a half, and equal parts stubborn and sweet, and Jasmine, four months old and already convinced she runs the place.

 Outside of work you’ll find me in the kitchen working through something ambitious, in the garage on a woodworking project, at a live music show, on a trail, out on the water in a kayak, or sketching out apparel designs.
 The creative and physical outlets keep me sharp - and the time with family keeps everything else in perspective.